docpad-archive/documentation/Beginner-Guide.md

 ## Step 8 : Content listing
 You now know how to create dynamic pages using layouts and metadata.
 We will now show you how to create content listings.

 John Doe wants to display the five latest articles in his home page, with links to the corresponding pages.
 To do so and a little more, we'll introduce 2 awesome features of DocPad : the `docpad.cson` file and QueryEngine.
-Those 2 features requires a better knowledge of Javascript and CoffeeScript, but don't worry, you don't need to be a javascript ninja to uderstand the usage we're gonna make of them.
+Those 2 features requires a better knowledge of Javascript and CoffeeScript, but don't worry, you don't need to be a javascript ninja to understand the usage we're gonna make of them.
 Read on !